ZacharyWesterman/weather-alerts/README.md

 ## Initial setup

-To get the main script to work, a few configuration files need to be created in the root directory of this project: `credentials.json` and `people.json`.
+To get the main script to work, a few configuration files need to be created in the `data/` directory of this project: `credentials.json` and `people.json`.
 These files will contain sensitive data so **DO NOT COMMIT THEM!**
 Below are some example layouts.

-### credentials.json
+### data/credentials.json
 ```json
 {
 	"openweathermap": {